How to use the Plant Toolbox

 - You can choose to display your results by scientific or common name by using this switch

-- If you are on a mobile device (phone or tablet), clicking this will show you the navigation and search options, and this icon will expand the menus so you can see them.
+- If you are on a mobile device (phone or tablet), clicking this will show you the navigation options, and this icon will expand the menus so you can see them.

 Looking for an extensive glossary?
 See the NC Extension Gardener Handbook Glossary